ivan-guerra/programmador.com/content/posts/linux-device-drivers.md

 initramfs `initramfs-busybox-x86.cpio.gz` archive that can be fed straight into QEMU.

-## A Common Base Image
+### A Common Base Image

 There was a lot of overlap in the tools required to build the initramfs and the kernel.
 As a result, I created a common image[^3] built off the latest Debian slim release.
 I also introduce ccache[^4] in this image which helps reduce kernel build times significantly[^5].

-## The Kernel Build Image
+### The Kernel Build Image

 The kernel build image Dockerfile[^6] is straightforward.
 The magic happens in the `kbuild.sh` script (shown below) which executes whenever a kernel build container is launched. `kbuild.sh` carries out the following three tasks:

-1. Prompting the User to configure their kernel.
+1. Prompt the User to configure their kernel
-2. Building the kernel.
+2. Building the kernel
-3. Building the LDD3 modules.
+3. Building the LDD3 modules

 ```bash
 #!/bin/bash